 - Follow speed limits and obey all driving rules

 - Be on the lookout for wildlife on the roads

 All roads are well-kept and marked accordingly.
 Do not worry about the snow.
 Snowploughs work tirelessly to maintain the roads clear in winter.
 And best of all, there isn’t much traffic in the country in general.

 If you want to transport your British vehicle to Finland, you have 30 days to register the car in Finland and pay the car tax.

 If you’re moving from the UK to Finland as a student, you don’t have to register the car and pay car taxes.
 To be exempt from these rules, you must submit a certificate of enrolment from your university.
 This gives you the right to operate a vehicle registered in another country for the duration of your study visit.

-Parking in Finland is paid in city centres.
-However, paying for parking is made effortless by machines installed in certain areas and you can pay in more than one way.
-You can pay with a credit card, coins or use a mobile app.
+Parking in Finland is paid for in city centres.
+However, paying for parking is made effortless by machines installed in certain areas, and you can pay in more than one way.
+You can pay with a credit card, or coins or use a mobile app.

 Education in Finland

 - Daycare/kindergarten programmes (for babies and toddlers)